MI6: Second World War

 GC&CS was the source of Ultra intelligence, which was very useful.

 The chief of SIS, Stewart Menzies, insisted on wartime control of codebreaking, and this gave him immense power and influence, which he used judiciously.
-By distributing the Ultra material collected by the Government Code & Cypher School, MI6 became, for the first time, an important branch of the government.
+By distributing the Ultra material collected by the Government Code and Cypher School, MI6 became, for the first time, an important branch of the government.
 Extensive breaches of Nazi Enigma signals gave Menzies and his team enormous insight into Adolf Hitler's strategy, and this was kept a closely held secret.